microsoft/dstoolkit-devcontainers/README.md

 There are two places to put python scripts/modules in this template.
 The `notebooks` directory is for experimental or throw-away python scripts and jupyter notebooks that you want to run cell by cell interactively.
 For example, EDA, one-off visualization codes, new model approaches you are not certain yet if you want to maintain over time typically go to this directory.
 The `src` directory is for python scripts and modules that you want to reuse and maintain over time.
 The `src` directory is also where you would put unit tests (typically under a `src/your_module/tests` directory).

 Given the nature of each directory's responsibility, there is also a different quality governance required.
-One big difference is that pre-commit hooks and CI pipelines run flake8 over `src` but not over `notebooks` (black, isort and bandit still run for both).
+One big difference is that pre-commit hooks and CI pipelines run `ruff check` (linter) over `src` but not over `notebooks` (`ruff format` still run for both).
 For scripts in `notebooks`, we recommend you use [interactive python scripts](https://code.visualstudio.com/docs/python/jupyter-support-py#_convert-jupyter-notebooks-to-python-code-file) where you can have jupyter-like code cells within `.py` files rather than jupyter notebooks `.ipynb`.
 Interactive python files gives you the following benefits:

 - Comes with full benefits of python extension in VSCode such as code completion, linting, auto formatting, debugging etc
-- pre-commit hooks and CI pipelines will work as they run over `.py` files (but not `.ipynb` files)
+- pre-commit hooks and CI pipelines will work as they run over `.py` files (but not perfectly over `.ipynb` files)
 - Python file format is easier to review during a pull request review

 Interactive python scripts and jupyter notebooks are interchangeable as described in [Convert Jupyter notebooks to Python code file](https://code.visualstudio.com/docs/python/jupyter-support-py#_convert-jupyter-notebooks-to-python-code-file) so you can switch between them easily too if you want to use both formats during the development.

 ## AML Example

 An Azure Machine Learning (AML) example is provided under `src/sample_pytorch_gpu_example`.
 The example is a AML Components-based ML pipeline, that runs a pytorch based training step followed by a inference/evaluation step.
-This example shows the seemless transition of moving from a local run (inside the Dev Container) of pytorch based training/inference and running in the cloud in the exact same Docker environment with flexible compute options.
+This example shows the seamless transition of moving from a local run (inside the Dev Container) of pytorch based training/inference and running in the cloud in the exact same Docker environment with flexible compute options.
 See the [AML Components-based Pipeline Example README](src/sample_pytorch_gpu_project/README.md) for a detailed explanation and instructions of the example code.

 ## CI Pipeline

 This repository contains templates for running a Continuous Integration (CI) pipeline on either Azure DevOps (under `.azuredevops` directory) or on Github Actions (under `.github` directory).
 Each of the CI pipeline configurations provided have the following features at a high level:

-- Run code quality checks including flake8 and bandit over the repository
+- Run code quality checks (`ruff check`) over the repository
 - Find all subdirectories under `src` and run all pytest tests inside the associated Docker containers
 - Publish test results and code coverage statistics